zeeev/wham/README.md

 whamg  -g graph.txt -x 2 -e $EXCLUDE -a Homo_sapiens_assembly19.fasta –f CHM1_1.bam > chm1.vcf  2> chm1.err
 ```

 In the example above each putative structural variant will be written to a flat text file.
 Individual graphs can be visualized with dotviz or gephi.
-This output can be helpful for interrogating missing calls, or complex structural variants.
+This output can be helpful for interrogating missing calls or complex structural variants.
+It is not recommended that this option is used on a genome-wide run.

 ### Explanation on options
- -f : A comma separated list of indexed bam files or a sample text file that looks like:
+ **-f** : A comma separated list of indexed bam files or a sample text file that looks like:
 ```
 NA12878.sort.bam
 NA12776.sort.bam
 ```
--a: The matched reference genome.
+**-a**: The matched reference genome.
 It is important that the bams were aligned to the same reference sequence.
--s: whamg will exit after collecting the basic statistics:
+**-s**: whamg will exit after collecting the basic statistics:
 ```
 INFO: for Sample:CHM1
   STATS:    CHM1: mean depth ..............: 38.5064